Lomzem/CSUChicoNotes/EECE-446/10-28-24-transport-layer.md

 In byte stream, one byte (virtual byte) is reserved for SYN flag, not data app is sent/created, part of infinite byte stream

+ISN: Initial Sequence Number, randomized number for "first" byte in infinite byte stream

+- SYN and ACK in same packet are independent
+- ACKs can't have any data/payload
+- Don't ACK in response to an ACK packet

 ## State Machine
 - Connection setup
 - **Established** state